hicommonwealth/commonwealth/wiki/Webhooks.md

 **Development**

 We have a Telegram bot that goes by the name `@CommonWebhooksDevBot`.
 The owner of this bot is also Dillon Chen.
-The token can be found in `frick` or `frack` Heroku app environment variables as `TELEGRAM_BOT_TOKEN`.
-The token can also be retrieved by Dillon by interacting with [@BotFather](https://t.me/botfather) on Telegram.
+The token can be retrieved by Dillon by interacting with [@BotFather](https://t.me/botfather) on Telegram.
+The token may also be found on Heroku apps as the `TELEGRAM_BOT_TOKEN_DEV` environment variable.

 There is also a development Telegram channel named `Common Webhook Dev`.
 To join this channel you must be invited.
 Contact Dillon or Timothee for the invite link.
 The